Main - Blog - sun salutation - vinyasa Yoga - yoga postures yoga positions

-This sequence is called Falling Warrior because of the high standing pose Warrior pose at the beginning and the Low standing pose Crescent Moon at the end which represents being brought to the knees with weakness.
+This sequence is called Falling Warrior because of the high standing Warrior pose at the beginning and the Low standing Crescent Moon pose at the end which represents being brought to the knees with weakness.

 The first posture Tadasana with the hands placed together.